ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 displayed is fixed**, fixed **lock icons in the Network Indicator when establishing VPN connections**, improved battery 🔋 indicators so they show a **charging symbol while charging**.

+We've **added the Date/Time Indicator and modified it so it integrates with MATE Desktop and now replaces the MATE clock applet** which corrects the placement of the clock and session indicators.

 We've finally addressed a long standing issue which has been around since Ubuntu MATE 14.10 🕸️ Some of the monochrome symbolic icons used in the